 - The next thing to do is to trim away any trees that are too close to your roof.
 During bad weather, they will bang against the roof, damaging it.
 Worse, branches could even fall and break the roof itself.

 - Finally, as fall has arrived the leaves are falling.
 That means they’re falling into your gutters too.
 If this goes on for too long your gutters will become blocked, leading to overflows and more water damage.
-All you need to do is pull out the leaves to unblock the gutters, and install a gutter guard to stop this happening again.
+All you need to do is pull out the leaves to unblock the gutters, and install a gutter guard to stop this from happening again.

 2. Repaint Your Exterior Walls